For senior executives, newly promoted leaders, and founders

 The weight of senior roles

 Senior roles are lonelier than they appear.
 Coaching is one of the few places to speak of the doubts that go unsaid, and the decisions whose costs are not yet visible to anyone else.
-Few of us have anywhere to take that part of the job.
+That part of the job needs somewhere to go.

 How I work